eficode-academy/ansible-workshop/exercises/hello-world.md

       - hello-world
 ```

-9. Run the playbook with `ansible-playbook -u -k playbook.yml`
+9. Run the playbook with `ansible-playbook playbook.yml`

 10. Verify the results are correct by running `cat /tmp/hello.txt`, output should be
 ```